XKali/ollama-web-interface/README.md

 Pull requests, suggestions, and improvements are welcome.

 Feel free to fork the project and adapt it to your own needs.

+---

+## AI-Assisted Development

+This project was developed with the assistance of AI tools for code generation and implementation.

+The architecture, integration, testing, and final validation remain under human supervision.